However, you might want to look at other natural remedies that might help improve your health.

 There is also some good impartial information on Pubmed.

-So - to wrap up this article, the long and short of using essential oil for plantar fasciitis or foot pain could work for you.
+So – to wrap up this article, the long and short of using essential oil for plantar fasciitis or foot pain could work for you, just as doing regular calf stretches might help too.

-Many people might poo-poo the idea and the scientists will be lining up to tell you that you are wasting your time and money.
+Many people might poo-poo the idea and the scientists will be lining up to present their research and evidence to tell you that you are wasting your time and money.

-And if you are not a pill-popper, who relies on over-the-counter meds every day to help with your plantar fasciitis, try giving essential oils a go - you have nothing to lose.
+And if you are not a pill-popper, who relies on over-the-counter medicine every day to help with your plantar fascia pain, try giving essential oils a go – you have nothing to lose.